What Are Some Common Mistakes to Avoid When Answering 'Tell Me About Yourself'?

 • Employers use the ‘Tell me about yourself’ question to assess your background, skills, and fit for the role, so craft a focused response that highlights your relevant experiences.

-• Structure your answer with a strong introduction, key achievements, and a connection to the job, while avoiding personal details that aren’t relevant to the position.
+• Structure your answer with a strong professional introduction that serves as your sales pitch to the employer, key achievements, and a connection to the job, while avoiding personal details that aren’t relevant to the position.

 • Common mistakes include rambling, failing to tailor your response to the job, and not demonstrating your adaptability; practice is key to delivering a confident answer.